Private Wealth 2024

 No estate duty is payable in respect of the estates of persons who passed away on or after 11 February 2006.
 Certain exemptions, including but not limited to foreign assets, donations paid to recognised charities and mandatory provident funds, are available for estates of persons who died on or before 11 February 2006.

-No stamp duty is payable on the transfer of shares or properties from a deceased’s person estate to a beneficiary under a will, rules of intestacy or right of survivorship.
+No stamp duty is payable on the transfer of shares or properties from a deceased’s person estate to a beneficiary under a Will, rules of intestacy or right of survivorship.

 Businesses and individuals in Hong Kong are charged profits tax, salaries tax and property tax (see 1.1 Tax Regimes).
 There is no withholding tax, capital gains tax or estates tax in Hong Kong.
 There is no cost base adjustment on a transfer of property.